ScottWe/solidity-1/tutorials/5_client_data.md

 Next we instrument the transaction loop.
 At the start of each transaction, we select a process to run the transaction.
 Since the processes in our network model are conceptual, this equates to initializing a new neighbourhood.
-We know that representative clients are shared between all neighbourhoods, so this reduces to selecting new values for all interference vertices.
+We know that distinguished clients are shared between all neighbourhoods, so this reduces to selecting new values for all representative vertices.
 We make this selection in accordance with the compositional invariant.

 First, let's make the compositional invariant concrete.
 By definition, the